 Mackay and Dunham designed apartment houses, hotels, and commercial buildings, among them The Chesterfield at 371 Commonwealth (1892), The Ericson at 373 Commonwealth (1892), The Empire at 333 Commonwealth (1895), The Tuileries at 270 Commonwealth (1896), and the Blackstone Block on North Street (1899).

-By 1903, he had moved to Ocean Park, California, and had become Vice President of the United Mining and Exploration Company.
-By 1908, he had moved to Belvedere and was an architect with Woodruff Company in San Francisco.
-By 1910, he had moved south again, was living in Riverside, and had resumed his interest in mining, establishing the MacKay Copper Process Company.
+In June of 1900, at the time of the US Census, the Mackays were living in Denver and by 1903 they were living in Ocean Park, California.
+By 1908, they had moved to Belvedere, California, and he was an architect with Woodruff Company in San Francisco.
+By 1910, he had moved south again, was living in Riverside, and had established the Mackay Copper Process Company.

 Back Bay Work